stanford-crfm/haliax/docs/matmul.md

 [haliax.einsum][] is at its best when you want to express a more complex tensor contraction.
-It is similar to [numpy.einsum](https://numpy.org/doc/stable/reference/generated/numpy.einsum.html) or [einops.einsum](https://einops.rocks/api/einsum/) in terms of syntax and behavior, but extended to work with named axes, including added flexibility that named axes provide.
+It is similar to [numpy.einsum](https://numpy.org/doc/stable/reference/generated/numpy.einsum.html) or [einops.einsum](https://einops.rocks/api/einsum/) in terms of syntax and behavior, but extended to work with named axes, including the added flexibility that named axes provide.
 Our "flavor" of `einsum` is most similar to `einops.einsum`'s flavor, in that it supports long names for axes (like `"batch h w, h w channel -> batch channel"`) rather than the compact notation of `numpy.einsum` (like `"bhwc,hwc->bc"`).